 An appointment may be approved to promote an individual within the unit, department, or division where the individual currently serves in the current or next lower compensation grade position into an existing Job Description at the current or next higher level compensation grade.
 If more than one individual is similarly situated (positions at the next lower range) all individuals shall be considered for the promotion.
 A request to promote a person from one position to another approved Job Description is submitted directly to Human Resources, through the appropriate administrative channels, to include justification for the selection, where other similarly situated individuals exist.

 Lines of Progression

 A Line of Progression identifies a series of job titles through which an administrative faculty member may be promoted within an existing compensation grade or from one compensation grade to the next higher compensation grade within the series.
 The positions within each Line of Progression must be clearly established and listed on each Job Description within the series.

 Movement within a line of progression is not an entitlement or a function of seniority within a position.
 Promotion within a Line of Progression is neither automatic nor "time in position" dependent.
 Lines of progression are subject to available funding.
 Departments have a finite number of positions at each compensation grade within the progression.

 The following rules are applicable to a Line of Progression:

-A temporary salary adjustment, up to 10%, may be granted if an incumbent has assumed duties that are in a higher range (an increase in scope and complexity in work) for at least 90 working days.
+A temporary salary adjustment, up to 10%, may be granted if an incumbent has assumed additional duties that are in a higher compensation grade (an increase in scope and complexity in work) for at least 90 working days.
 A temporary salary adjustment, up to 5% may be granted if an incumbent has assumed additional duties that are in the same compensation grade (an increase in scope and complexity in work) for at least 90 working days.
 The faculty member must meet the minimum requirements for the position in order for the adjustment to be granted.
 Human Resources may request an updated resume/cv to make this determination.